- Creating an eDiscovery Case

 - Basic search parameters.

-Details such as who created the search, whether it was saved, the time and date of the search and the basic search parameters are included.
-Right clicking on a searches gives you the option to View Search Parameters or View Search Result.
-Note that you do not have the ability to remove any entries from the list.
+Details such as who created the search, whether it was saved, the time and date of the search, and the basic search parameters are included.
+Right clicking on a search gives you the option to View Search Parameters or View Search Result.
+The ability to remove any entries from the list is not available.